rtuhpc/HPC-example-ANSYS/README.md

 ##

-# Modification of the case
+# Modification of the example